Hickman High School: Fine arts

 The Hickman High School Jazz Program is an extracurricular activity available to student enrolled in Hickman band classes.
-The jazz program comprises two "big bands" of standard jazz instrumentation as well as various jazz combos.
+The jazz program comprises one "big band" of standard jazz instrumentation as well as 2 jazz “labs” consisting of any instrument.
 The jazz bands begin morning rehearsals at the conclusion of the marching band season and continue throughout the school year.
 Both jazz bands present 2 concerts per year, as well as participating in 3–4 jazz festivals per year.

 The Hickman High School string orchestra is composed of the finest string players in the school and meets 1st hour.
 The band and string programs complement each other, combining into a full orchestra for major works such as Carmina Burana, Verdi's Requiem, and tribute concerts for composers such as Leonard Bernstein.
 In 2007, the orchestra traveled to San Antonio, Texas to perform at the Heritage Music Festival.
 They received 3 first-place awards.

 Choral Music at Hickman has been a part of the total education experience since the first choral music class was included in the curriculum of Columbia High School for the 1899–1900 school year.
 Since then, choirs at Hickman have received numerous accolades and awards for excellence in choral performance at state, regional, national, and international festivals.
 These include a first-place finish at the International Youth and Music festival, Vienna, Austria, a performance with the internationally renowned Canadian Brass, a performance with former Missouri Governor, Senator, and U.S. Attorney General John Ashcroft, and performances at state and regional music educator conferences.
 Hickman choirs have toured extensively throughout Europe, visiting Germany, Austria, Switzerland, Spain, Ireland, Wales, Scotland, England, and most recently, Italy and the Vatican.
 Notable performances include: Salzburger Dom in Salzburg, Austria; Notre Dame Basilica in Montreal, Canada; the National Cathedral in Washington, D.C.; St. Mark's Basilica in Venice, Italy; St. Francis Basilica in Assisi, Italy; and St. Peter's Basilica in the Vatican City.